ebabel-games/ebabel-games/README.md

 ## Future development

 ### todo tasks
-- Use nano-react-app to make this website into a minimal React app, but [**isomorphic**](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4)
+- Use nano-react-app to make this website into a minimal React app
-- Turn this one page site into into a progressive web app, see Chrome Lighthouse.
+- Turn this one page site into into a progressive web app, see Chrome Lighthouse (offline included).
 - Add a block "Favourite quotes":
   - "Functionality is an asset, code is a liability"
 - When clicking on Download CV, always download the file instead of opening it in browser?
 Is that a good idea?